Evidence on: Pregnancy at Age 35 and Older

 In 2006, a large observational study by Reddy et al. used U.S. birth certificate data from 2001 to 2002 to look at maternal age, stillbirth rates, and whether or not the risk was higher for people having their first baby.
-They included information from 5.5 million pregnancies in which women were pregnant with a single baby with no birth defects.
+They included information from 5.5 million pregnancies in which people were pregnant with a single baby with no birth defects.
 Stillbirth was defined as fetal death occurring at 20 weeks of pregnancy or longer (Reddy et al. 2006).

 As you can see in the table below, pregnancy at age 35 or older is linked to an increased risk of stillbirth in both first-time parents and people who have given birth before.
-However, the rates of stillbirth are higher for everyone who is having their first baby compared to subsequent babies, no matter the mother’s age.
-But the rates are even higher in first-time moms who are also 35 or older.
-Also, people who are having a baby at the age of 40 or older and have given birth before, have a lower stillbirth risk than those giving birth for the first time who are under the age of 35.
+However, the rates of stillbirth are higher for everyone who is having their first baby compared to subsequent babies, no matter the person’s age.
+People who are having a baby at the age of 40 or older and have given birth before, actually have a lower stillbirth risk than those giving birth for the first time who are under the age of 35.
 The highest rates of stillbirth are with older first-time mothers, though the absolute risk is still low.

-Table: Stillbirth rates for people of different ages giving birth for the first time
+Table 1 shows stillbirth rates for people of different ages giving birth for the first time.

 For pregnant people 35 or older, does the risk of stillbirth increase as they get closer to their due date?

-Many women 35 or older are told they should be induced as they get closer to their due dates due to the risk of stillbirth.
+Many people 35 or older are told they should be induced as they get closer to their due dates due to the risk of stillbirth.
 Because of this, it’s important for us to know the rates of stillbirth towards the end of pregnancy—not just the overall rate of stillbirth. *The evidence for induction for those age 35 and older is reviewed later in this article.

-The figure below shows the risk of stillbirth going up with gestational age among 3 groups: people less than 35, those aged 35 to 39, and those 40 or older.
+The figure below shows the risk of stillbirth going up with gestational age among three groups: people less than 35, those aged 35 to 39, and those 40 or older.
 You can see that for pregnant people 40 and older, the largest jump in risk happened between 38 and 39 weeks and then the risk continued to increase.

-However, you have to remember that this table above included women who gave birth as long as 30 to 50 years ago.
+However, you have to remember that this table included people who gave birth as long as 50+ years ago.

-In other words, being healthy lowers your risk of stillbirth, but if you are 35 or older, your risk as a healthy older woman is still higher when compared to a healthy younger woman.
+In other words, being healthy lowers your risk of stillbirth, but if you are 35 or older, your risk as a healthy older person is still higher when compared to a healthy younger person.

 Why does the risk of stillbirth increase with maternal age?

-Some think that the increased risk of stillbirth may be related to other health problems that are more likely to occur with aging, such as high blood pressure, gestational diabetes, and other chronic medical problems.
-However, as we already talked about, it looks like these problems are not the cause of the increased risk of stillbirth—because even when we remove these risk factors, healthy people 35 and older still have an increased risk of stillbirth (Huang et al. 2008; Reddy et al. 2006; Lean et al. 2017).
+Some think that the increased risk of stillbirth may be related to other health problems that are more likely to occur with aging, such as high blood pressure, gestational diabetes, high BMI, and other chronic medical problems.
+However, as we already talked about, it looks like medical problems do not fully explain the increased risk of stillbirth—because even when we remove these risk factors, healthy people 35 and older still have an increased risk of stillbirth (Huang et al. 2008; Reddy et al. 2006; Lean et al. 2017).

 Again, at this time, there is a pressing need for further study, because the reason for the increased risk of stillbirth in these families is unknown.

 Are there any other risks?